CrocoDillon/universal-react-redux-boilerplate/README.md

 To be able to enable long term caching we need a way to bust cache when content changes, which is why appending a content hash to the file name is so handy.
 That also means we need an updated `index.html` that points to the hashed file names.

 I decided to keep the development and production config in `webpack.config.js` completely separate yet still in the same file.
 This way it’s easiest to see what exactly is going on.

+### Going universal with server-side rendering (SSR)

+Call it isomorphic or call it universal, server-side rendering is the reason I love React.
+Allow me to quote [Jeremy Keith (@adactio)](https://adactio.com/journal/9963) on this.

+> Server-side rendering is not a fallback; client-side rendering is an enhancement.

+Server-side rendering in React is possible but definitely not easy as you can see by the amount of changes needed to make this work for a simple “Hello world” app.